 If you're into outdoorsy activities, September and the beginning of October is the best time of year to visit the city.
-The weather is most mild, and you can be comfortable walking around in jeans and a light sweater.
+The weather is mostly mild, and you can be comfortable walking around in jeans and a light sweater.

 If you are going to an Indianapolis Colts game (or are going to be in the city when there's a game), be wary of crowds, You will want to carve out extra time to make sure you get to where you need to go.